IBBME offers four graduate degree programs in biomedical and clinical engineering.

 We also facilitate a collaborative specialization certificate in conjunction with 14 academic units at the University of Toronto.

 Learn from engineering, medicine and dentistry researchers across the University of Toronto and its partner hospitals to develop innovative solutions for global challenges in human health.

 Our four graduate degrees are suited towards different career goals.

 Use our graduate degrees comparison chart to help you determine the program that best suits your professional interests.

 - Master of Applied Science (MASc) in Biomedical Engineering

 - Master of Engineering (MEng) in Biomedical Engineering—medical devices focus

 - Master of Health Science (MHSc) in Clinical Engineering

-- Doctor of Philosophy (PhD) in Biomedical Engineering—*new* rotational program and clinical concentration available
+- Doctor of Philosophy (PhD) in Biomedical Engineering—clinical concentration also available

 MD / PhD